flowtsohg/mdx-m3-viewer/README.md

 Both options can be disabled or enabled in compiler.rb.

 A live version can be seen on [Hiveworkshop](http://www.hiveworkshop.com) for which this viewer was made.

+Usage: new Viewer(args)

+args is an Object with the following properties: canvas - A <canvas> element onprogress - A function callback.
+Progress messages will be sent to it.
+Optional. onload - A function callback.
+Called if everything went ok, and the model was loaded successfully.
+Optional. onerror - A function callback.
+Called if there was an error somewhere.
+  MODEL_ID - The model ID.
+Used by the Hiveworkshop.
+  MODEL_PATH - A path to a MDX or M3 file to use.
+  MPQ_PATH - A path to a MDX or M3 file in the Warcraft 3 / Starcraft 2 MPQs.
+Used by the Hiveworkshop.
+  DEBUG_MODE - Boolean.
+If exists and true, the viewer will log (via console.log) the Parser and Model structures.

+One of MODEL_ID / MODEL_PATH / MPQ_PATH has to be defined.
+If more than one is defined, the order of preference is MODEL_PATH > MPQ_PATH > MODEL_ID.